fgmart-zz/google-drive-racket/FRED_MARTIN.md

 (define (get-id obj)
   (hash-ref obj 'id))
 ```
-## 3. Using Recursion to Accumulate Results
+## 3. Using Recursion to Assemble Results

 The low-level routine for interacting with Google Drive is named ```list-children```.
 This accepts an ID of a
 folder object, and optionally, a token for which page of results to produce.